Thinking of Joining Your Condo Board?

 Relationship Dynamics

 While each board experience is different, we do recommend that prior to actually joining your board you understand why you want to join, along with the realities of being a board member.
-At the end of the day, if you set clear intentions, than being a board member is a rewarding experience where you improve the lives of the condo residents.
+At the end of the day, if you set clear intentions, then being a board member is a rewarding experience where you improve the lives of the condo residents.